 County status: True status unknown.
-Very few records exist on the county database, all from the eastern half.
-It seems likely the species is under-recorded and is probably more common and widespread than these records suggest.
+Few records exist on the county database, mostly from the eastern half.
+It seems likely the species is under-recorded and is probably more common than records suggest.
 Recorded most years at a wooded garden in Middetown, in the far east of the county.
 Occasional records exist at a scattering of other sites.
-Spends most of its time in elm treetops but does come down to ground level, especially to nectar on flowers.
+It spends most of its time in elm treetops but does come down to ground level, especially to nectar on flowers.
 Watching the tops of elm trees with binoculars is often the best way to record the adult.
 The eggs are laid on twigs of the foodplant where they remain over winter but are small and dark so hard to find.